Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 We shop the top surety markets to find you the best rate.

 We’ve streamlined the bonding process to make your experience as fast and easy as possible.

 Why do I need a Massachusetts alcohol license bond?

-Individuals involved in the sale, storage or manufacturing of alcoholic beverages must be bonded to protect customers from unlawful practices that could potentially cause financial damages.
-By posting this bond, the principal (liquor handler) agrees to comply with regulations as outlined in the Massachusetts General Laws Chapter 138 or any other Alcoholic Beverages Control Commission regulations.
+Individuals involved in the sale, storage, or manufacture of alcoholic beverages must be bonded to protect customers from unlawful practices that could potentially cause financial damages.
+By posting this bond, the principal (liquor handler) agrees to comply with regulations as outlined in the Massachusetts General Laws, Chapter 138, or any other Alcoholic Beverages Control Commission regulations.
 Prohibited acts under these laws include, but are not limited to: